chaos-polymtl/lethe/doc/source/contributing.rst

           When citing, the "*et al.*" notation is used in:

           - In-text citation if there are three or more authors for a given reference.
-          - The ``References`` list if there are six or more authors for a given reference.
+          - The ``References`` list if there are more than six authors for a given reference.

   .. note::